Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: The equivariant rim hook rule

 Here, we take the representatives of the congruence classes $\text{mod}\ n$ to be $\{ 1, 2, \dots, n\}$.
+The partition $\nu$ and the statistics $d$ and $\varepsilon_i$ are defined exactly as in Definition \ref{D:ClassicalPhi}. \end{definition}

-Notice this map is the same as the non-equivariant version except that we now act on the torus weights which appear in the structure constants as well.
+This map $\varphi$ is precisely the same as the non-equivariant version in Definition \ref{D:ClassicalPhi} except that we now also act on the torus weights which appear in the structure constants; this fact justifies our use of the same notation for both maps.

+We now state our main result, which we refer to as the Equivariant Rim Hook Rule.